Thacianetads/Thacianetads/README.md

 -  Technology student in Systems Analysis and Development at IFPR
 -  Currently working on personal projects
 -  Learning: Python, React, and frameworks
--  I love solving problems with code and learning new things every day
+-  I enjoy solving problems with code and learning new things every day.

 ---